A graphics processor-based intranuclear cascade and evaporation simulation: Validation and results

 Geant4.9.6p2 calculations were performed using the binary and Bertini cascade models \cite{G4Binary, G4Bertini}, both of which are routinely adopted in Geant4-based proton therapy MCs.
 The binary cascade model is more detailed and computationally more intensive than the Bertini approach.
 Our code is conceptually closer to the latter.
 The two Geant4 models allowed us to gauge the level of discrepancy that can be expected among established INC simulations.

 Fig.~\ref{figure:protonneutronyields} shows our computed yield of secondary protons and neutrons for (a) 70 MeV proton--$^{16}$O and (b) 200 MeV proton--$^{40}$Ca interactions.
 The neutron yield has been scaled down by a factor of 10 for clarity.
 Figs.~\ref{figure:protonneutrondiffyields}(a) and (b) show the proton and neutron yields in a $1^{\circ}$ bin centered at $7.5^{\circ}$, $30^{\circ}$, $60^{\circ}$ and $150^{\circ}$ for 200 MeV proton--$^{40}$Ca interactions.
 The $30^{\circ}$, $60^{\circ}$ and $150^{\circ}$ curves have been scaled down again for clarity.
+Fig.~\ref{figure:diffyieldsvsdata} shows the predicted secondary proton and neutron production cross-sections on $^{12}$C, at 90 and 113 MeV incident energies respectively.
+The measurements of Fortsch et al. \cite{Fortsch} and Meier et al. \cite{Meier} are also shown for comparison.

 The yields shown in figs.~\ref{figure:protonneutronyields} and \ref{figure:protonneutrondiffyields} are absolute, i.e. they were not normalized to each other.
 The GPU simulation is in reasonable agreement with both Geant4 models.
-Comparable levels of agreement were obtained for other therapeutically relevant nuclei (not shown here for brevity).
+Comparable levels of agreement with Geant4 were obtained for other therapeutically relevant nuclei (not shown here for brevity).